 In this article, we take a look at the best Amazon Originals you’ve probably never heard of.

 Lore is a horror anthology series that takes inspiration from the popular podcast of the same name.
 The lead actor is Robert Patrick, famous for his roles in Terminator 2, Charlie’s Angels, and Wayne’s World.

 Each episode acts as a standalone story; no recurring plotlines connect the episodes together.
 Subject matters include disease, mental illness, spiritualism, and werewolves.

 The first and second series both featured six episodes.

 If you have children of preschool age, Tumble Leaf is a must-watch show.

 Following the lives of fictional animal characters, the show uses stop-motion animation to help children learn about basic scientific principles.

-The New Yorker Presents is an attempt to take America’s best-selling magazine onto the screen.
+The New Yorker Presents is an attempt to bring America’s best-selling magazine to the small screen.

 Directed by award-winning filmmaker Alex Gibney, the show offers a mix of documentaries, short films, comedy, poetry, animation, and cartoons.

 There has only been one season.
 It aired in 2016 and was comprised of 11 episodes, each lasting 30 minutes.